samhermes/samhermes.github.io/_posts/2018-8-12-preparing-wordpress-theme-gutenberg.markdown

 The `.edit-post-visual-editor` class is a parent class for the editor, so this font family declaration cascades down into most elements in the editor.
 Gutenberg’s styles are taking the same approach, so overriding using this method is easy.

 Although the cascade works fairly well, both the post title and paragraphs need just a bit more specificity to override.
-Again, these are both nested inside of `body.gutenberg-editor-page`.
+Again, these are both nested inside of `body.block-editor-page`.

 ```css
 .editor-post-title__input,